 "As an English Literature student I have gained valuable skills to take into the workforce.
 In 2017, I secured an internship at the BBC, working on the Sports Personality of the Year Awards.
 My degree helped to secure the internship as it demonstrated that I was from a "story telling" or "story analysis" background and essentially producing is a way of telling stories through different media lenses.
 Performing well in my internship led to being offered a job in BBC Sport.

 I currently work as a BBC Sport Freelancer.
 I was offered this a couple of weeks after finishing my placement, and have since been combining work and my degree.
-I have been able to log big sporting events, including the Winter Olympics and the Commonwealths.
+I have had the chance to work on big sporting events, including the Winter Olympics and the Commonwealths.

 Lancaster's teaching staff have been great at inspiring and enthusing both my academic and my creative work.
 The skills I have learnt through seminars, essays and presentation work are all vital for careers and life outside this degree."